jittakal/ecs-task-notifier/README.md

 ### Key components:

-**Observer Service:**
+**Event Source Service(s):**

-In an AWS environment, various services can function as observer services.
+In an AWS environment, various services can function as subject to which state change we have to Notify each ECS Task.
 These may include DynamoDB streams, AWS S3 object lifecycle events, and messages/events received on Amazon SQS.

-As part of the proof of concept (PoC), I used SQS, publish events to an Amazon SQS queue as an event notification.
-ECS tasks designated as event subscribers will be notified of these events by invoking a Notify API endpoint, for example, `/v1.0/notify` API.
+As part of the prototype implementation, I used SQS, to publish events to an Amazon SQS queue as an event notification.
+ECS tasks designated as event subscribers will be notified of these events by invoking a Notify API endpoint, for example, /v1.0/notify API.

 ```json
 {